§ 416.2211. Criteria for determining when VR services will be considered to have contributed to a continuous period of 9 months.

 (ii) If the continuous period was not preceded by transitional work activity that began less than a year after VR services ended, VR services will be considered to have contributed to the continuous period only if it is reasonable to conclude that the work activity which constitutes a continuous period could not have occurred without the VR services (e.g., training).

 (b) Continuous period with medical recovery occurring before completion.
 (1) If an individual medically recovers before a continuous period has been completed, VR services under paragraph (a) of this section will not be payable unless some VR services contributed to the medical recovery.
 VR services will be considered to have contributed to the medical recovery if—

-(i) The individualized written rehabilitation program (IWRP), or in the case of an alternate participant, a similar document, included medical services; and
+(i) The individualized written rehabilitation program (IWRP), included medical services; and

 (ii) The medical recovery occurred, at least in part, because of these medical services.
 (For example, the individual's medical recovery was based on improvement in a back condition which, at least in part, stemmed from surgery initiated, coordinated or provided under an IWRP).

 (2) In some instances, the State VR agency will not have provided, initiated, or coordinated medical services.
 If this happens, payment for VR services may still be possible under paragraph (a) of this section if:

 (i) The medical recovery was not expected by us; and

 (ii) The individual's impairment is determined by us to be of such a nature that any medical services provided would not ordinarily have resulted in, or contributed to, the medical cessation.